An Introduction to Children's Ministry

 - Babies should not be kept in the nursery for more than 10 or 15 minutes if the caregivers cannot get them to stop crying.
 Parents should be told that they will be notified if their baby can’t be comforted.
 This helps alleviate the nervousness some parents feel when leaving a baby.
 Sometimes a baby isn’t ready to be left.
 Parents should not be made to feel guilty about this.
 Nursery is a service, not a requirement.

 - Nursery service should be offered beginning 15 minutes before services and extending until 15 minutes after.
-This allows adequate time for parents to check their children in and out.
+This allows adequate time for parents to check their children in and out and talk with other parents.

 - The nursery should be cleaned every time it is used.